trstlabs/intento/docs/contract-automation/ContractAutomation.md

 3. Commission (Goes to community pool)

 To make the AutoMessage executable, TRST is sent at instantiation of the proxy contract.
 You don't have to worry about sending too much, as remaining tokens are refunded automatically.
 The community pool may take a commission.
 The remainder will be refunded to the account that is set as the owner.
-If you are instantiating directly from your account, Trustless Hub can also charge the fee directly from your available TRST balance.
+If you are instantiating directly from your account, Intento can also charge the fee directly from your available TRST balance.
 At launch, Contracts with AutoMessages are incentivized, so that fees are (near) zero.
 Over time, incentives graduately decline.

 ## Security